-DataScience@Denver requires those without a computer science background to complete three 4-credit bridge courses.
+DataScience@Denver requires those without a computer science background to complete three, 4-credit courses.
 However, students may test out of these courses.
-Please note that these bridge courses do not count toward the 48 credits required for degree completion.
+Please note, if any or all foundational courses are taken, an additional 4–12 credits will be added to the 48 core credits required for degree completion.
+Foundational courses are grade bearing and applied to your overall GPA.

-Designed to prepare students for success, bridge courses include:
+Designed to prepare students for success, foundational courses include:

 These courses are required for all DataScience@Denver students, regardless of background or data science experience.
 Review our sample course schedule for an example of program progression and course sequence.